This page shows how to operate Hive on MR3 on Amazon EKS with autoscaling. By following the instruction, the user will learn:

 ,

-use the ARN (Amazon Resource Name) of the IAM policy created in the previous step.
+use the ARNs of the IAM policies created in the previous steps.

 (Without using the ARN for mr3-master